TRaubenheimer18/Digital-Portfolio/README.md

 ### Reflection:
 - I learnt that communication in the workplace is one of the most important professional skills because effective communication ensures that the messages are received clearly and respectfully.
 This topic explored different forms of communication such as verbal, non-verbal, and written, and how each plays a crucial role in how information is shared and understood in a business environment.

-- I discovered that the purpose of communication is to be professional and to use an appropriate tone for audience.
+- I discovered that the purpose of communication is to be professional and to use an appropriate tone for the audience.
 What was also emphasized in this module is that non-verbal communication such as eye contact, posture, and facial expressions can affect how a message is received.
 I also learned how written communication, like emails and reports, should be structured to maintain clarity and professionalism.

 - During this topic, the action I took included practising professional email writing, avoiding slang or informal language, and ensuring that my tone matched the context of the message.
 I also started paying attention to body language and active listening during group activities and meetings.

-- I understand how to adapt my tone, writing style, and body language to different workplace situations as I an now more aware of how to communicate professionally and effectively, as a result of this topic.
+- I understand how to adapt my tone, writing style, and body language to different workplace situations as I am now more aware of how to communicate professionally and effectively, as a result of this topic.

 ___
 ## Interview Skills